 I graduated from the University of Sydney in 2011 with a First Class Honours degree in Pure Mathematics, and then in 2015 with a PhD in Mathematics.
 You can find answers to some frequently asked questions about my PhD here.

 In 2015 I moved to Tel Aviv and have been working since then as a data scientist at various startups.
 Currently I’m working at Via.
-In my five years’ experience I have become more and more of a generalist, incorporating software engineering, algorithm development and a lot of other tools into my toolkit.
+In my six years’ experience I have become more and more of a generalist, incorporating software engineering, algorithm development and a lot of other tools into my toolkit.
 If you’re interested in more details, you can find my resume here.

 My blog contains posts with five main themes: